 Since those early days, the company has transitioned from focusing on the consumer market to selling Omni systems to the commercial market, primarily to location-based entertainment venues through the company’s global distribution network.
 Virtuix has shipped more than 3,000 Omni systems to date, and distributors have installed Omnis in over 500 commercial venues in 45 countries, making Omni the most widely distributed VR hardware besides headsets.
 In November 2018, the company unveiled Omni Arena, a turnkey esports attraction for high-end entertainment centers.

-Since its Kickstarter campaign in 2013, the company raised $20MM from investors including Mark Cuban, 12 venture capital funds, two strategic investors, and private investors.
-The company has grown to a team of 35 employees with offices in Austin, TX (its headquarters), and in Zhuhai and Shanghai, China.
+Since its Kickstarter campaign in 2013, the company has raised $20MM from investors, including Mark Cuban, 12 venture capital funds, two strategic investors, and private investors.
+The company has grown to a team of 35 employees with offices in Austin, TX (its headquarters), Zhuhai, and Shanghai, China.

-The Omni enables players to explore endless VR worlds, moving freely and at full speed in 360° without hitting any walls.
-Movements that would otherwise require unintuitive button presses are now the result of natural motion – simply walk, run, and turn in 360° in virtual reality games and applications!
+The Omni enables players to explore endless VR worlds, moving freely and at full speed at 360° without hitting any walls.
+Movements that would otherwise require unintuitive button presses are now the result of natural motion – walk, run, and turn in 360° in virtual reality games and applications!